WordPress/gutenberg/docs/design.md

 As you scroll down a page on long blocks, the quick toolbar unsticks from the block, and sticks to the top of the screen.

-## Advanced Settings
+## Editor Settings

 If your block needs advanced configuration, those live in the Settings sidebar.
-Advanced block settings can also be reached directly by clicking the cog icon next to a block.
+Editor block settings can also be reached directly by clicking the cog icon next to a block.

 The sidebar has two tabs, Document and Block: